chriswegmann/drone_steering/README.md

 ![Model architecture](https://drone-steering.azurewebsites.net/images/architecture.png)

 Let us look at the above modules a bit more in detail:
-* The webcam films the user and feeds the video signal to the PoseNet model.
-The PoseNet model outputs x/y coordinates of various body parts.
-It then broadcasts this information via websocket.
+* The PoseNet model runs on a local node.js server.
+The user records video using the browser which connects to the server.
+The server then broadcasts the wireframe (i.e. the x/y coordinates of various body parts) via web socket.
-* These x/y coordinates are the input into a gesture detection model.
+* The web socket server runs in Python and receives the broadcasted wireframe data.
+Upon receiving, the server feeds the wireframe into a gesture detection model.
 This model translates the x/y coordinates (and patterns within these) into commands that can be understood by the drone.
-* The steering module then transmits the commands through wifi to the drone.
+* The Steering Module picks up the movements and translates them into the commands as required by the drone’s API.

 We use pre-recorded videos with labels to generate training data.
 We then build and train the model in Python using Keras.
 Once trained, we embed this model in a JavaScript application.

+### Installation / Start
+You need to install _PoseNet for Installations_, available [here](https://github.com/oveddan/posenet-for-installations).
+You need to clone it to your local drive (and install _node.js_ and _yarn_ in case you don't have them yet).

+Once installed, follow these steps:
+* Go to the folder where you have have installed PoseNet and run ```yarn start```.
+This will start a node.js server (by default on port 3000) and open your browser pointed to this server.
+* Run the ```websocket.py``` of this repo - this will set up a websocket server, by default on port 8081.
+* Once the websocket server is running, switch back to the PoseNet website and connect to the websocket server (with the _cast_ icon) and then start the webcam and pose detection (with the other two icons).
+* Voilà, you should see the model detecting your postures / gestures in the shell.

 ### Project Evolution
 In order to reduce delivery risk we divide our project in four stages and gradually add functionality (and thus complexity):